Last Updated on May 14, 2023 by Admin

 First, it gives you a refresher on what you’ve already sent over to the company.
 Whether it’s employment gaps or specifics about previous roles, you’ll need to be able to explain them.
 The interviewer will likely have a copy of this to hand, so you don’t want to get caught out by any questions they have about it.

 The second reason to revisit your CV is to compare it to the lists and notes you’ve already made.
 When it comes to the job description, you’ll want to pull out all the relevant skills and experience in your CV.
 Similarly, you can find related examples in your document for the company’s aims, ethos, and culture.

 It’s always a good idea to remind yourself of some of the essential skills for your career that you can talk about in the interview.

 As the adage goes, proper preparation prevents poor performance.
 Trite as it may be, it’s undoubtedly true.
-If you want to ace your interview, you’re going to need to do some groundwork for the day itself – it’s a vital element as you prepare for a job interview.
+If you want to ace your interview, you will need to do some groundwork for the day itself – it’s a vital element as you prepare for a job interview.
 Again, the exact format of the discussion may differ, but the basics will remain the same.
 Here are some of the things you’ll want to prepare:

 Some solid answers

 When it comes down to it, interviews are often a matter of how to sell yourself.
-First, you need to know your key strengths and skills and how they relate to the job in question.
+First, you need to know your key strengths and skills and how they relate to the job.
 We’ve already covered how to link these two points, so you now need to consider how to bring them into the interview situation.

 An excellent place to start is to think about some answers to common interview questions.
-Of course, it’s impossible to know exactly what they’re going to ask you, but you can adapt them for the situation by having some stock answers.
+Of course, it’s impossible to know exactly what they will ask you, but you can adapt them for the situation by having some stock answers.